 more is to be found in old copies of the London

 London Gazette, first published in 1665, is the oldest,

-and probably the world.
-The London Gazette and its sister
+probably the world.
+The London Gazette and its sister publications,

-a unique position in British publishing.
-They are official
+in British publishing.
+They are official newspapers of the

-covering Honours and Awards, Premium Bonds, Armed Forces
+Awards, Premium Bonds, Armed Forces Promotions and Re-gradings,

 the 17th century, it was believed that National efficiency

-that the reckless publishing of news might endanger it.
+the reckless publishing of news might endanger it.
+An embargo

-An embargo on the printing of news other than reports
+on the printing of news other than reports of events abroad,

 of the cap badges